omarsar/omarsar.github.io/books/index.md

 [Machine Learning - Draft](https://github.com/omarsar/machine_learning_fundamentals)

 \\
 If you need more information about this project, I will be releasing more information on my blog in the future.
 You can subscribe [here](https://goo.gl/forms/YBzDDDXAlKDT6Neg1) or email me directly at ellfae@gmail.com.
-You can also find me on social-media if, necessary.
+You can also find me on social-media, if necessary.